 An outbreak of salmonella food poisoning, at a Newcastle Street Spice Festival in 2013 resulted in 50 people being awarded compensation for their suffering.
-The victims were awarded a share of over £400,0006.
+The victims were awarded a share of over £400,000.

-This serves to reinforce the message that no event should be held without appropriate risk controls and insurance in place.
+This serves to reinforce the message that no event is held without appropriate risk controls and insurance in place.